Labib2003/Manufacturing_Company_Website_CLIENT/README.md

 # Ironworks (A Manufacturing Company Website)

-This project was the last assignment of the [Programming Hero Web Development Course](https://web.programming-hero.com).
+This project is the `client side` code of the last assignment of the [Programming Hero Web Development Course](https://web.programming-hero.com).
 Its a full stack manufacturer company website with admin and normal user roles where users can order products in bulk.

 ## Relevant Links